hmcts/div-decree-nisi-frontend/README.md

 The application will now be running on ```https://localhost:3000```.

-Locally this will also create a new URL of ```"/session"``` where you can view and edit the current session (Note: each time you login/logout of IDAM the session will be reset)
+Locally this will also create a new endpoint ```"/session"``` where you can view and edit the current session (Note: each time you login/logout of IDAM the session will be reset)

 #### Test application